Abu Zayd al-Balkhi: Depression

+He also wrote comparisons between physical disorders with mental disorders, and showed how psychosomatic disorders can be caused by certain interactions between them.

 Phobias

 Abu Zayd al-Balkhi initially wrote about phobia in the 9th century, calling it Fazaa'.
 As of today, it is still defined in a similar manner as to what was described by al-Balkhi.
 Al-Balkhi details the disorder as an extreme type of fear that results in the anxiety levels of a person spiking due to increasing the depth of blood in the body.
 This causes the person to become shaky and disoriented, preventing them from making decisions in a timely manner.
 Rather than taking medicine or proceeding with blood letting, which were common methods to help an individual, he suggested gradual exposure to the object or situation that caused the fear.
 This technique was known as reyadat al-nafs.

+OCD

+al-Balkhi differentiated OCD from other forms of mental illness.

+Managing fear

+Knowledge of the cause

+al-Balkhi quotes a saying that "most of the terror comes from anticipation of the terror" and advocates being informed and realistic about the true nature of a concern.